Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 As with every election — though we tend to sometimes forget — the power is with the voters.
 In 2024 there is an undercurrent of ‘enough is enough’.
 Not about the BC NDP necessarily but about the stale stodgy corporate way that large political parties choose to function.
 The BC Conservatives are paving over some significant ground in this election by capitalizing on the electorate’s mood for change (which is normal after any government has been in power for a while) including capitalizing on the federal Conservative party momentum under Pierre Poilievre.

-But the BC Conservatives may be surprised at how trying to be mainstream could backfire. if voters have enough time in their busy lives to really think about how they want the province to move forward: in new ways, not old ways.
+But the BC Conservatives may be surprised at how trying to be mainstream could backfire.
+If voters have enough time in their busy lives to really think about how they want the province to move forward: in new ways, not old ways.

 bc conservative, candidate, mike harris, langford-highlands